tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_3.md

 Question 3: **WTF:** None of the suggested answers match what I am seeing ?!?
 - Correct answer is "/permissions/using-the-logo.html"

+### 3.2.2.2 Second try (After feeling ok about the "Complete the activity" exercise in the third section)

+Question 1: Filter by "referral" and sort by New Users (User values are all zeroes?!?)
+Question 2: Sort by New Users
+Question 3:
+1. Sort by Sessions
+1. **NOTE:** Answer is not necessarily at the top, only **above** the other options?!?
+1. Primary dimension: Source, filter by "google.com" - Bzzt.
+1. Tried several things, not seeing any of the options listed!!

 ## 3.3 Behavior reports